 As a leader, you will need to create a corporate culture that does not discriminate against WFH workers to the point where you lose some of your best, most productive people.
 A Corporate Zoomicide prevention program, if you will.

-This may be a shameless plug, but my team has been working remotely for over 20 years, and we have developed tools and techniques we can share with you.
+Our team has been working remotely for over 20 years, and we have developed tools and techniques we can share with you.
 We’ve been facilitating Hybrid Workforce Workshops for the past few months, all with quantitatively positive results.
 We’ve also set up Centers of Excellence and created accompanying Hybrid Workforce Playbooks and Online Meeting Playbooks for several of our Fortune 500 clients.
 We’d be happy to speak with you about how we can help your organization deal with these new sociological and technical challenges.
 If you’re interested in learning more, please fill in the form below.

 Please fill out the form below